facebookarchive/wordpress/readme.txt

 = Does Facebook Comments work with my existing WordPress comments? =

 The [Comments Box social plugin](https://developers.facebook.com/docs/reference/plugins/comments/) is meant to replace the WordPress commenting system with a more social, client-side experience.
 We do not currently support synchronizing comments stored on Facebook with comments stored in your WordPress database.
 Posts with existing WordPress comments will display those comments followed by the Facebook Comments Box.

+= Why do comments on a post published to my Facebook Timeline or Page not appear inside Facebook Comments Box on my post page? =

+The [Facebook Comments Box social plugin](https://developers.facebook.com/docs/reference/plugins/comments/) is a separate commenting system associated with a URL regardless of your authors' decision to post to his or her Facebook Timeline or your site's Facebook Page.

 = What additional configuration steps do I need to complete to enable an Open Graph action for my Facebook application? =